npm package discovery and stats viewer.

 npx reins-method@latest install

-• optionally install an adapter pack
+• Install an adapter pack for your stack (optional)

-• choose your interaction language (default: English)
+• Choose interaction and documentation languages (default: English)

 reins status